 The value of Greg Kite wasn't in the games, it was in practice.
 Greg came to practice every day.
 His games were on the practice floor since he rarely got much playing time in the official games.
 He played very hard in practice and gave everything he had there on the practice floor and in doing so, pushed Robert Parish and Kevin McHale to have to play hard against him and thus lift their own games to a higher level.

 That's not to say that Kite never contributed in a game.
-When he was called on to fill in due to an injury or foul trouble, he played his hardest and did the best job he could and had a few very good games.
+When he was called on to fill in due to an injury or foul trouble, he played his hardest and did the best job he could.

 Danny played on those teams in the 80's and knows first hand the value of having players who can push each other in practice.
 We have players that we hope will develop into dominant players, but we also have players that I have seen mentioned as never being more than good role players.
 Both are needed to make a championship team.